Algebras of Information. An Axiomatic Foundation

-We are now going to show that the a.o.p in $A_\Psi$ in fact define an idempotent, generalised information algebra $(A_\Psi,D;\leq,\bot,\cdot,\epsilon)$, without the Support Axiom A2 (unless $(D,\leq)$ has a largest element).
-The Quasi-Separoid Axiom A0 is inherited form the underlying algebra $(\Psi,D;\leq,\bot,\cdot,\epsilon)$.
-The Semigroup Axiom A1 is proved in Theorem \ref{th:AoPsemilattice}.
-Concerning the Unit and Null Axiom A3 we have already noted above that the vacuous allocation $\nu$ is the unit element of combination and the the a.o.p $\zeta$ is the null element of combination.
-It remains to verify that $\epsilon_x(\rho) = \zeta$ implies $\rho = \zeta$.
-This holds, since $\epsilon_x(\rho) = \zeta$ means in particular $\epsilon_x(\rho)(1) = \top$, which implies $\rho(1) = \top$, hence indeed $\rho = \zeta$.
-The Extraction and Combination Axioms A4 and A5 are proved in the following two theorems.
+The Semigroup Axiom is proved in Theorem \ref{th:AoPsemilattice}.
+Concerning the unit and null elements we have already noted above that the vacuous allocation $\nu$ is the unit element of combination and the the a.o.p $\zeta$ is the null element of combination.
+It remains to verify that the operators $\epsilon_x$ are existential quantifiers relative to $(\Phi,\leq)$.